 SEO refers to “search engine optimization.”
 Basically, this is a process of technical changes and content generation that can help to increase your site’s ranking in search engine results.

-As you’re likely aware, this ranking can be a big boost to your business.
+As you’re likely aware, boosting this ranking can be very beneficial to your business.
 For example, a website with a #5 ranking in Google search results might receive 6,000 unique visitors per month.
-The #1 website in that search category, on the other hand, receives 50,000 unique views per month—more than 8 times the amount of the fifth ranking site.
+The #1 website in that search category, on the other hand, could receive 50,000 unique views per month—more than 8 times the amount of the fifth ranking site.

-The lesson is clear: the higher you can rank in search results, the more your business will succeed.
+The lesson is clear: the higher you can rank in search results, the more traffic your site could get, and the more your business will succeed.

 How to Embed Live Streaming on Websites

-- In the DaCast account dashboard, click the dropdown menu and select the option labeled “Publish Options” (or “Publish Settings”).
+- In the Dacast account dashboard, click the dropdown menu and select the option labeled “Publish Settings.”